tiiibs/connectors/internal-enrichment/hygiene/README.md

-this is an internal enrichment connector that uses the following external projects to look for oberservable values in the database that you might want to delete / decay because they are known to lead to alse-positives when used for
+this is an internal enrichment connector that uses the following external projects to look for oberservable values in the database that you might want to delete / decay because they are known to lead to false-positives when used for
 detection:

 * [misp-warninglists](https://github.com/MISP/misp-warninglists)